Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Place the sugar in another bowl.

 Dip each dough piece into the melted butter, allowing the excess butter to drip into the bowl.
 Then roll the dough in the sugar.
+(You can also place the sugar in a plastic bag and shake the dough balls around inside the bag to coat them.)

 Create 1 layer of dough along the bottom of the bundt pan (use a little less than 1 tube of biscuits…maybe 7 biscuits cut into wedges) .